sourcegraph/batch-change-examples/comby-go-refactor/README.md

-# Refactoring Go code withComby
+# Refactoring Go code with Comby

 This action definition rewrites Go statements from